munificent/game-programming-patterns/book/object-pool.markdown

 ## See Also

 *   This looks a lot like the <a class="gof-pattern" href="flyweight.html">
-    Flyweight pattern</a>.
+    Flyweight</a> pattern.
 Both maintain a collection of reusable objects.
 The difference is what "reuse" means.
 Flyweight objects are reused by sharing the same instance between multiple owners *simultaneously*.
 It avoids *duplicate* memory usage by using the same object in multiple contexts.